Mabou & District Musicial Itinerary (Example) July - September

 Saturday Nights - West Mabou Hall Family Square Dance

-Sunday Evenings - The Red Shoe Pub
+Sunday Afternoon - The Red Shoe Pub

 Late Musicians